michaeliyke/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 0x13.
 C - More singly linked lists

-Write a function that returns the nth node of a listint_t linked list.
+Write a function that frees a listint_t list.

-Prototype: listint_t *get_nodeint_at_index(listint_t *head, unsigned int index);
-where index is the index of the node, starting at 0 if the node does not exist, return NULL
+Prototype: void free_listint(listint_t *head);
 ----------------------------------------

+if curr only
+  free curr
+  set head NULL;

+if prev and cur
+set prev next to cur next
+free cur
+set head to NULL

 bet lists.h *.c
 cls && compile *.c && ./a.out